-THE MORAL IS: Even religion can be a source of ignorance.
+The moral is: Even religion can be a source of ignorance.

-The God in the Banyan Tree [A Bad Promise]
+The God in the Banyan Tree

+[A Bad Promise]

-N THE PAST, and even in some places today, people have had superstitions.
+In the past, and even in some places today, people have had superstitions.
 One such is that a large or unusual tree is inhabited by a tree god, or some kind of spirit.
 People think that they can make a promise to this tree god, so he will help them in some way.
 When they think the god has helped them, then they must keep their promise.